 Children and youths in the areas Compassion serves, especially those in sub-Saharan Africa and South Asia, are among those at greatest risk.
 Before COVID-19, 160,000 children in Compassion’s program suffered from moderate or severe malnutrition.
 Since the pandemic, 300,000 more may be at risk, based on experts’ estimates.

 For many of those children, hunger may become so severe it could cause permanent physical and mental damage.
 Their bodies are in danger of being stunted physically, they are highly susceptible to illness, and their brains may not develop properly.
 The hope of reaching their full, God-given potential is severely threatened.

 In nations across the world — including Rwanda, Togo and El Salvador — most Compassion beneficiaries are already living on less than $3.20 per day.
 For many of the countries where Compassion-supported children and youths live, the need will be overwhelming long after the pandemic subsides.
-Compassion estimates that as a result of COVID-19, 87% of the children in Compassion’s program in Africa will be living on less than $3.20 per day.
+Compassion estimates that as a result of COVID-19, 87% of our beneficiaries in Africa will be living on less than $3.20 per day.
 In Asia, that number may be as high as 79% — up from 55% before the pandemic.